 Chat Rooms

-Just about all chat rooms are not supervised and users may use anonymous screen names.
-Therefore, most teens feel unafraid conversing with other people assured that their identity is kept hidden.
-However internet chat rooms can result in cursing, torment, improper conversations, and cyber sex.
+Most chat rooms are not supervised and users may use anonymous screen names.
+Therefore, most teens feel unafraid conversing with other people, assured that their identity is kept hidden.
+However, internet chat rooms can result in cursing, torment, improper conversations, and cyber sex.
 Even when chat rooms are specifically for teens, participants are not necessarily all teens.
 Someone you meet in the chat room may actually be an adult predator who has made up an identity to hide his or her age.
-So, Be Aware and in chat rooms, use a name that is not gender-specific so you are less likely to receive pornographic material or other forms of harassment.
+So, be aware when in chat rooms, and use a name that is not gender-specific (so you are less likely to receive pornographic material or other forms of harassment).
 If you do receive pornographic material, report it to your local police department.

 Need Help?
 How to Stay Safe on the Internet

-- Report Internet Crime to a trusted adult (parent, teacher, counselor, doctor or coach).
-You can also report any pornographic sites or sexual solicitations to www.cybertipline.com or 800-843-5678.
+• Report Internet Crime to a trusted adult (parent, teacher, counselor, doctor or coach).
+You can also report any pornographic sites or sexual solicitations to www.cybertipline.com or 800-THE-LOST.

-For video clips that are useful on internet safety, view the links below:
+For video clips that are useful on internet safety, view the links below refer to:

 If you prefer a list of safety tips for teens rather than videos, refer to: